rb12345/gnuplot_i/README.md

 Documentation
 -------------

-Documentation of macros, includes, functions and prototypes can be straightforwardly generated using [https://www.doxygen.nl doxygen] / doxywizard.
+Documentation of macros, includes, functions and prototypes can be straightforwardly generated using [doxygen](https://www.doxygen.nl) and/or the [doxywizard](https://www.doxygen.nl/manual/doxywizard_usage.html).